UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 TODO: Add a section on locating data in time.

+### Subjects & Keywords

+Subject properties (equivalent to a Dublin Core Subject) on DataCrate Microdocuments describing  MUST use the [schema:about] property.

+Keyword properties MUST use [schema:Keyword].

 ## Minimum metadata summary

-A DataCrate MUST have a root schema:Dataset with ID of "data" with:
+A DataCrate MUST have a root [schema:Dataset] with ID of "data" with:
- *  a schema:description property, which describes the whole dataset contained in the data (BagIt payload) directory.
+ *  a [schema:description] property, which describes the whole dataset contained in the data (BagIt payload) directory.

- *  A creation date in ISO data format for the dataset using schema:dataModified, equivalent semantically to bagging-date in BagIt.
+ *  A creation date in ISO data format for the dataset using [schema:dataModified], equivalent semantically to bagging-date in BagIt.

- *  A contact person (or role) expressed via a property schema:accountablePerson on the schema:Dataset of with a value of type schema:Person, with  at least one of the following properties:
+ *  A contact person (or role) expressed via a property schema:accountablePerson on the [schema:Dataset] of with a value of type [schema:Person], with  at least one of the following properties:
-    *  schema:email (text)
+    *  [schema:email] (text)
-    *  schema:phone (text)
+    *  [schema:phone] (text)
-    *  schema:affiliation - with a text value or a schema:Organisation.
+    *  [schema:affiliation] - with a text value or a schema:Organisation.

 ### Recommended IDs

 Users of DataCrate SHOULD use the following IDs where possible:
-*  For a DataCrate, a schema:identifier which SHOULD be a DOI URL.
+*  For a DataCrate, a [schema:identifier] which SHOULD be a DOI URL.
 *  For People participating the research projects: ORCID identifiers.
 *  For organizations including funders, pending a global identifier scheme for use the homepage URL for research organizations.
 *  For items of type schema:Place: a geonames URI.

-In the absence of the above, DataCrates SHOULD contain stable persistent URIs to identify all entities wherever possible, such
+In the absence of the above, DataCrates SHOULD contain stable persistent URIs to identify all entities wherever possible.

 ## Datacite citations